Saturday, September 13, 2025

-The month of February 2024 is another month of dividend income landing in my accounts.
-A new record of dividend income received in a single month.
+The month of August 2025 is another month of dividend income landing in my accounts.

 Due to becoming debt free, I changed my pay myself model.
 Starting the beginning of August 2021, I am paying myself 30%, just like before.
 This will now consist of 24% to investing, and 6% to savings.
 The investment portion is going to my TFSA.
 Any money left over at the end of the month, I put towards investing on top of the money allocated from paying myself first.
 Hopefully, I can keep this up!